choojs/choo-handbook/content/guides-designing-for-reusability.md

 Binding components to the framework should generally happen in the `pages/` directory (or whichever equivalent you prefer).
-If all components are imported exlicitly, and all actions are bound, concerns are separated pretty much as well as they can be.
+If all components are imported explicitly, and all actions are bound, concerns are separated pretty much as well as they can be.

 ## Reducers